 These consolidated financial statements have been prepared on a historical cost basis except for certain financial assets measured at fair value.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
 All dollar amounts presented are in Canadian dollars unless otherwise specified.

 These consolidated financial statements incorporate the financial statements of the Company and its controlled subsidiaries.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-These consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiaries (Note 8).
+These consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiaries (Note 9).
 All significant intercompany transactions and balances have been eliminated upon consolidation.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2014 and 2013 (Expressed in Canadian Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)